 Resources and Contacting Me

 If you’d like to send me a personal message, you can do so via my Connect page.
 I like hearing from readers and always respond to emails I receive via the blog.
-It may take me a few days to respond, but I promise to answer any questions you have for me.
+It may take me a few days to respond, but I do my best to answer any questions that are posed me.
 Please note that I do not accept unsolicited guest posts and I don’t participate in link exchanges.

 Some Helpful Posts to Get You Started